duracell80/oceaneyes/README.md

 ```

 -- You would not believe your eyes if ten million fireflies lit up the world as I fell asleep

+### Ideas and features
+- Automate station selection on a schedule
+- Automate emergency alerts by changing the station to an emergency broadcast and back again
+- Automate the import of favourites from a local database or online community radio browser
+- Export presets in as many formats as possible
+- Display now playing data in a Home Automation Dashboard
+- Analyse listening habits and own this data yourself
+- Control volume upon system events such as phone or video calls or when playing videos